RichardHGL/RichardHGL.github.io/_pages/publications.md

 -> * indicates equal contribution

+## 2023
+- **Knowing About Knowing: An Illusion of Human Competence Can Hinder Appropriate Reliance on AI Systems.**
+  - **Gaole He**, Lucie Kuiper, Ujwal Gadiraju.
+To apear at CHI 2023.

 ## 2022
 - **It Is Like Finding a Polar Bear in the Savannah!
 Concept-level AI Explanations with Analogical Inference from Commonsense Knowledge.**
   - **Gaole He**, Agathe Balayn, Stefan Buijsman, Jie Yang, Ujwal Gadiraju.
 HCOMP 2022 (10th AAAI Conference on Human Computation and Crowdsourcing).